SC5/sc5-styleguide/README.md

 ### With gulp

-Installing as a gulp plugin
+Install plugin locally:

     npm install sc5-styleguide --save-dev

-The gulp plugin contains two functions that requires different set of files:
+The gulp plugin contains two functions that requires different set of file streams:

-`generate()`: All unprocessed styles containing the KSS markup.
-This will process the KSS markup and collects variable infromation.
+`generate()`: All unprocessed styles containing the KSS markup and style variables.
+This will process the KSS markup and collects variable information.

-`applyStyles()`: Preprocessed/compiled stylesheets should.
+`applyStyles()`: Preprocessed/compiled stylesheets.
 This will create necessary pseudo styles and create the actual stylesheet to be used in the styleguide.

-The following code shows complete example how to use styleguide with using gulp-sass as a preprocessor and with live-reload ability using gulp watch.
+The following code shows complete example how to use styleguide with gulp-sass and with gulp watch.

     var styleguide = require('sc5-styleguide');
     var sass = require('gulp-sass'),